Where is the Fish River Lodge Located?

 Is the Lodge really on the rim of the Canyon?

-Yes.
-Fish River Lodge is the only lodge directly on the rim of the canyon, with 70 km of river frontage and access down to the Fish River by vehicle.
-The Lodge and all the chalets are between 5 m and 8 m from the edge.
+Yes, we are the only lodge directly on the rim, with 75 kilometres of river frontage and access down into this ancient rift.
+The lodge and chalets are between 5 and 8 meters from the edge of the Canyon.

 Is the Lodge suitable for small children?